citp/privacy-policy-historical/b/bl/bla/blackhawknetwork.com.md

-> *The following text is extracted and transformed from the blackhawknetwork.com privacy policy that was archived on 2006-12-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061224052204id_/http%3A//www.blackhawknetwork.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the blackhawknetwork.com privacy policy that was archived on 2007-12-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071228084542id_/http%3A//www.blackhawknetwork.com/tabid/64/Default.aspx) for the most accurate reproduction.*

-# Blackhawk Network : Privacy Policy
+# Privacy Policy

-## Privacy Policy

 Please share this information with all individuals who provide personal information in connection with requests for information or services.
 This disclosure applies to individual owners, partners, shareholders and officers (collectively referred to as “principals”) of businesses.